ginsterbusch/cw-io-advanced/readme.txt

 == Frequently Asked Questions ==

-= Can I use CW Image Optimizer Advanced with a Windows server? =
+= Can I use UI Image Optimizer with a Windows server? =

 Yes and no. The littleutils are only available for Linux and other Unix derivates.
 ImageMagick is [available for Windows](http://www.imagemagick.org/script/binary-releases.php#windows), too.